vtereshkov/umka-lang/doc/api.md

     // Function pointers
 } UmkaAPI;
 ```

-A set of pointers to all Umka API functions.
-For any function `umkaXXXX()`, there is a corresponding field `umkaXXXX` in `UmkaAPI`.
+Collection of pointers to all the Umka API functions, except those declared as `inline`.
+For any API function, there is a corresponding field with the same name in `UmkaAPI`.

 ### Functions

 ```
 static inline UmkaAPI *umkaGetAPI(void *umka);
 ```
 Returns Umka API function pointers.

-Here, `umka` is the interpreter instance handle previously initialized by calling `umkaInit()`.
+Parameters:

+* `umka`: Interpreter instance handle

+Returned value: Collection of Umka API function pointers

 Example: